 However, we still have a long road to travel to ensure relevant processes and procedures are in place to make voting in UK elections a reality.
 We must keep up the pressure on government to follow through on their commitments in a timely fashion, and before the next general election.

-Bremain will also be looking at further ways to make our voting contribution more meaningful, such as a campaign for dedicated MPs for Britons living overseas.
+Bremain will also be looking at further ways to make our voting contribution more meaningful, such as a campaign for overseas constituencies/MPs for UK nationals abroad.

 Check back here regularly for all the latest news updates, as and when they happen.